Use cases

 Maps to

-Hardware-rooted security · Government tier
+Hardware-rooted security · High-restriction policies

 Legal & professional services